babaisflag/ctf/[210723-27] ImaginaryCTF 2021/Roos World/README.md

 ## ... but how does it all work?

-*I don't have much experience with JS, so feel free to correct me if I'm wrong on anything*
+*I don't have much experience with JS, so feel free to correct me if I'm wrong.*

 I was curious as to how that translated to giving the flag, so I decided to try working it out.